 Other translations for small in Italian

 Piccolo is not the only translation for small.
-You can also stretto.
+You can also use stretto.

 Small, tight, narrow

-You use stretto for talking about clothes that don’t fit (use piccolo for asking for smaller sizes though!)
+You use stretto to talk about clothes that don’t fit (but use piccolo for asking for smaller sizes!)

 Le mie scarpe sono troppo strette.
 Me ne servono di nuove.